Skip to content

 Is there a GDPR-compliant e-signature tool?

 Any e-signature platform operated by an EU-incorporated company with EU-only infrastructure and a published DPA qualifies as GDPR-compliant in its processing role.
 Universign (France), Signaturit/Namirial (Spain), and Yousign (France) all publish DPAs.
 E-signature platforms process identity data and signed document content, making them a high-priority category for data-processing impact assessments.
-Compliance is an assessment of practices, not a guarantee; review each vendor's DPA against your document types and signer data.
+What a published DPA shows is process, not proof against every incident; check it against your own document types and signer data.

 Does e-signature data fall under the US CLOUD Act?

 E-signature platforms retain signed contract documents, signer identity data (name, email, and sometimes biometric or ID-verification data), and audit trails.
-If the platform is operated or ultimately owned by a US-incorporated company, the CLOUD Act can in principle compel production of those records.
-EU-owned operators such as Universign (France) and Signaturit/Namirial (Spain) are not subject to that direct exposure.
+If the platform is operated or ultimately owned by a US-incorporated company, or hosts data on a US-owned cloud, the CLOUD Act can in principle compel production of those records.
+Exposure has to be assessed per operator: Skribble (Switzerland) has a non-US corporate structure with no US sub-processor in its data path and so avoids that direct exposure, whereas Universign (France) and Signaturit/Namirial (Spain) are now US private-equity owned and host on Amazon Web Services at rest, which brings them within material CLOUD Act reach despite their EU incorporation.
 This is particularly relevant for contracts involving trade secrets, M&A activity, or regulatory filings.

 What does eIDAS mean for e-signature platforms?